 And of course, they now have the mushroom mycelieum extract for bees for sale.
 It was pricey though.
 And not necessarily shelf or temperature stable.
 What if we could just introduce the mushrooms ourselves?

-According to the major study linked above, the mushroom extracts reduced honey bee viral load by 79 fold.
+According to the main study linked above, the mushroom extracts reduced honey bee viral load by 79 fold.
 Even more interesting, the birch wood control was nearly as effective as the mushroom extracts.
 This calls to mind the fact that Honey Bee Healthy uses oak bark extract in their formula.
 And let’s not forget that bees traditionally make their homes in dead tree trunks.
 All food for thought.

 The two mushrooms that showed the most promise were Anadou (fomes fomentarius) and Reishi (Ganoderma sp).